 However, for all the benefits you will receive, $13 per month can be worth it, right?

-Duolingo is an online language-learning platform, launched in 2011 and already has 68 online language courses for 23 languages, including the most widely spoken language worldwide: English!
+Duolingo is an online language-learning platform, launched in 2011 and already has 68 online esol courses for 23 languages, including the most widely spoken language worldwide: English!

 Like Babbel and Rosetta Stone, Duolingo is also available to download on iOS and Android.